The benefits of Quality Control for Amazon sellers

 How do I know what kind of checks Tetra Inspection should do?

 The purpose of the inspection is to show you the status of your products.
 You can ask them to report anything that can be obtained while they are in the factory.

 For example, you want product photos, dimensions, packaging control, and visual inspection.

 Council: The inspector will use a specific checklist to check your products and add all checkpoints you ask him to do and any other fault that we think that it should be necessary to check on your product, so do not forget.
 Keep in mind that we are the expert in the in-product inspection and quality control industry.

 In addition, Tetra Inspection officers take a closer look at potential quality issues discovered during the sampling process.

 How do I know if the inspector is qualified to check my products?

 For all inspections, Tetra Inspection uses the internationally recognized ANSI (American National Standard Institute) and ASQ Z1.4 statistical sampling standard.
-The inspection covers an examination on the features, performance, overall appearance, durability and dimensions of the merchandise.
+The inspection covers an examination of the features, performance, overall appearance, durability, and dimensions of the merchandise.
 An inspection certification will be allotted to you (in the case of a payment to the manufacturer by letter of credit).

 What is important is that we have a strong track record and that you provide a clear and measurable checklist.